VinayNoogler000/Weather-Webapp/README.md

 ## 🐛 Found a Bug?
 Have a Feature Suggestion?

 If you find a bug, please open an issue [here](https://github.com/VinayNoogler000/Weather-Webapp/issues) with a clear description and steps to reproduce.
 I would love to hear your feedback on this project!
-If you have suggestions for performance improvements or ideas for new features, please feel free to open an issue [here](https://github.com/VinayNoogler000/Weather-Webapp/issues) or [Contact me](#-contact-developer--owner), via my socials.
+If you have suggestions for performance improvements or ideas for new features, please feel free to open an issue [here](https://github.com/VinayNoogler000/Weather-Webapp/issues) or contact me, via my [socials](#-contact-developer--owner).
 Your feedback means a lot to me, as it helps me grow and become a more powerful Software Developer Engineer.